Preview

 Advanced search

 Professional Discourse & Communication is an international peer-reviewed open-access quarterly online journal dedicated to discussing various theoretical and applied problems of professional communication.
-Its articles provide researchers and practitioners with the most up-to-date, comprehensive and important research, paying specific attention to modern linguistic approaches to professional discourse as well as practical aspects of teaching methodology as related to the language of particular professional spheres.
+Its articles provide researchers and practitioners with the most up-to-date, comprehensive and important research, paying specific attention to modern linguistic approaches to professional discourse and institutional communication as well as practical aspects of teaching methodology as related to the language of particular professional spheres.

 Professional Discourse & Communication publishes substantial research papers and empirical studies, discussion notes, critical overviews, reviews of books and conferences.
 All publications are free of charge.
 The journal accepts papers in two languages: English and Russian.